Duality2022/Discord-Multi-Logger/README.md

 |Raid tool| - Allows to raid a discord server with several accounts (requires an account generator)

-|Server Nuker| - Nukes a server using a discord Bot
+|Server Nuker| - Nukes a server using the owners or admins account

 |VideoCrash Maker| - Convert a video into an identical video that makes Crash discord app when played